gustwindjs/gustwind/html-to-breezewind/README.md

 This module converts standard HTML to a Breezewind structure.
 To support Breezewind features, the following HTML extensions have been implemented:

-* `_classList` shortcut allows evaluating multiple clauses per class and it maps to `classList` feature of Breezewind.
 * `#` allows evaluating logic at a specific callsite.
 This is useful if you want to derive the value of a prop before passing it further.
 The same feature works for `#children`, not only attributes.
 * `&` is an expression shortcut.
 I.e., `&href="(get props href)"` would map to `href="{ 'utility': 'get', 'parameters': ['props', 'href'] }"`.
 The shortcut works also for `&children`, `&foreach`, `$visibleIf`, and `&type` for `noop`.
 * `noop` - Comparable to React fragments (i.e., is able to lose itself and operate as a temporary structure for grouping)